Cryptographic Controls

 - Encryption usage must be risk based and must take into account the sensitivity of information as per the Encryption Requirements standard.

-- Encryption strength must be AES-128 bit or equivalent, at a minimum; AES-256 bit encryption is preferred as it provides greater protection.
+- Encryption strength must be AES-128 bit or equivalent, at a minimum; AES-256 bit or better Encryption is preferred as it provides greater protection.

 - Cryptographic hash ciphers must be strong: SHA256, SHA512, RipeMD-160, WHIRLPOOL or equivalent, and weak cryptographic hash ciphers must be disabled.

-- Whenever a password or passphrase is used as an encryption key (”Key”), it must follow the standards defined in the Passphrase and Password Protection standard, which details strong password/passphrase construction.
-Keys that are compromised (e.g. lost or stolen) must be reported immediately in accordance with the Reporting Information Security Incidents standard.
-The Key must be revoked or destroyed and a new key generated.
+- Whenever a password or passphrase is used as an Encryption Key (“Key”), it must follow the standards defined in the Passphrase and Password Protection standard, which details strong password/passphrase construction.
+Keys that are compromised (e.g. lost or stolen) must be reported immediately in accordance with the Reporting Cybersecurity Incidents standard.
+The Key must be revoked or destroyed and a new Key generated.
 Key re-assignments require re-encryption of the data.

 - The following requirements apply to X.509 certificates: